HowardYong/SDS323_Spring2020/exercise1/exercise1.md

     ## 110.624

 According to the regression model, a 40-year-old with a rate of 135 is healthier (higher) than a 60-year-old with a rate of 112.
 The rate of 135 mL/min is significantly higher than the predicted rate of 123.0203 mL/min for an age of 40 years old.

-This is better than the rate of 112 mL/min compared to a predicted rate of 110.624 mL/min for an age of 60 years old
+This is better than the rate of 112 mL/min compared to a predicted rate of 110.624 mL/min for an age of 60 years old.
 The following is a plot of clearance rate vs. age, along with the fitted model used to reach the aforementioned conclusions.

 ![](exercise1_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->![](exercise1_files/figure-gfm/unnamed-chunk-10-2.png)<!-- -->

 ## Green buildings